What is CBD Oil?: Features, Benefits, Uses & More

 CBD oil is a term that is used to describe the phytocannabinoid-rich oils that are extracted from hemp.
 These extracts are processed and used in the creation of a wide range of products from capsules, to tinctures, to balms and beyond.
 Often the term CBD oil is also used interchangeably to describe tinctures, one of the most common types of CBD products.

-As we discuss spectrums, it is worth noting that the individual compounds found within the cannabis plant can provide both unique and synergistic therapeutic benefits.
+It is worth noting that the individual compounds found within the cannabis plant can provide both unique and synergistic therapeutic benefits.
 When taken together, the synergistic benefits have been found to increase the overall effectiveness through a research-backed concept called the entourage effect.
 For this reason, seeking out products with a wider spectrum of compounds will lead to more beneficial experiences than isolate-based products.

 What are the Benefits of CBD Oil?

 Now that we understand that CBD is free of any psychoactive effects - the question becomes: why take CBD at all?
 The answer is quite simple in that this compound has been observed to offer therapeutic uses for people and animals.
-From improving sleep quality to reducing soreness, to improving athletic recovery, CBD oil is widely used by many.

 What Types of CBD Products are Available?